m.Stock by Mirae AssetOpen an Account

 As you can see, BSDA demat account charges are very low compared to that of a regular account.
 Therefore, if you don’t invest or sell securities frequently and have a portfolio value of less than ₹2 lakhs, you may consider converting your regular demat account to a BSDA.

 If high account charges are something that’s worrying you, you can consider opening a trading and demat account with m.Stock.
-You not only get to enjoy zero AMC charges for life but also zero brokerage on trades across segments.
+You not only get to enjoy zero AMC charges but also zero brokerage on equity delivery, mutual funds and IPOs.

 More Related Articles